+The jumping off point is a mashup of the //A and //I classical modes.
 The mashup yields a 10-note minor-major mode identified by //ADMI that sometimes appears in strongly chromatic pieces (e.g., Lush Life in Chapter 5).
 Omitting the major or minor tritone anchor, and leaving the other note of the tritone, yields 9-note scale that's an augmentation of the 8-note frame-plus-core scale.
 The augmentation is identified by plus superscripts on the 3-letter cores AD.I and A.MI.